UBC-MOAD/docs/xios-2.rst

 Getting XIOS-2
 ==============

-The MOAD group maintains our own Mercurial repositories on GitHub of the `XIOS-2 code`_ and `build configuration files`_ for building XIOS-2 on the compute platforms that we use.
+The MOAD group maintains our own Git repositories on GitHub of the `XIOS-2 code`_ and `build configuration files`_ for building XIOS-2 on the compute platforms that we use.
 Our XIOS-2 code repo is accessible only by members of the MOAD group so as to respect the sign-up requirement of the upstream `XIOS`_ repository.
-The architecture file repo is public so that other researchers can make use of the build system options that we have figured out for various system.
+The build configuration files repo is public so that other researchers can make use of the build system options that we have figured out for various system.

 .. _XIOS-2 code: https://github.com/SalishSeaCast/XIOS-2